An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks: Conclusions and discussion

 \section{Conclusions and discussion}

-We examined ``infodemics'', in the form of large content-spreading cascades, in a bounded-confidence content-spread model on configuration-model networks.
-To do this, we defined an ``opinion reproduction number" that is analogous to the basic reproduction number from disease dynamics.
-By examining whether opinion spread is below or above the opinion reproduction number --- such that it is below or above a corresponding ``infodemic threshold" --- we investigated when opinions die off and when they propagate widely in a population of agents.
+We examined ``infodemics'', in the form of large content-spreading cascades, in a bounded-confidence content-spreading model on configuration-model networks.
+To do this, we defined an ``opinion reproduction number" that is analogous to the basic reproduction number of disease dynamics. {By examining whether the opinion of the content and the receptiveness of individuals yield an opinion reproduction number that is larger than $1$, we investigated when content propagates widely in a network of agents and when it does not.}

 We quantified the size and structure of content spread by measuring several properties of dissemination trees --- tree size, tree width, the length of the longest adoption paths, and structural virality --- and we thereby illustrated how network structure and spreading-model parameters affect how content spreads.
 We found that larger networks, larger expected mean degrees, larger receptiveness, and content states near the mean of opinion distributions all promote larger total numbers of content shares, including the possibility of sharing the content to many new nodes in a single time step.
 Additionally, when the expected mean degree and receptiveness levels are small but place the spreading process above the infodemic threshold, there can be longer dissemination trees than when the expected mean degree or receptiveness are larger, even though the total number of content shares is smaller.
-This indicates that content that is spreading farther but less widely from a source agent (i.e., the agent that originally posts a piece of content).
+This indicates that content is spreading farther but less widely from a source agent (i.e., an agent that originally posts a piece of content).